 A cookie is a small text file that may be stored on the hard drive of your computer when you access our Site.
 A "session cookie" expires immediately when you end your session (i.e. close your browser).
 A "persistent cookie" stores information on the hard drive so when you end your session and return to the same website at a later date, the cookie information is still available.
 When you visit our website, we may use both a session and a persistent cookie.
 These cookies may contain information (such as a unique user ID) that is used to track your usage of our website.

 Our website and our e-mails may contain small electronic files known as web beacons (also referred to as clear gifs, pixel tags and single-pixel gifs).
-This allows us to capture certain additional types of information about a visitor's actions on a web site and help us analyse our customers' online behaviour and measure the effectiveness of our website and our advertising.
+This allows us to capture certain additional types of information about a visitor's actions on a web site or interactions with our emails and help us analyse our customers' online behaviour and measure the effectiveness of our website and our advertising.

 What sort of personal data do we collect?

-the amount of time spent on particular pages; and
+- the amount of time spent on particular pages;

 When do we collect your personal data?